University duo thought it would be cool to sneak bad code into Linux as an experiment. Of course, it absolutely backfired

 Nonetheless, the Linux kernel community has taken the research personally.

-"Our community does not appreciate being experimented on, and being 'tested' by submitting known patches that either do nothing on purpose, or introduce bugs on purpose," wrote Greg Kroah-Hartman, leading Linux kernel maintainer, in a post to a Linux kernel mailing list on Tuesday.
+"Our community does not appreciate being experimented on, and being 'tested' by submitting known patches that either do nothing on purpose, or introduce bugs on purpose," wrote Greg Kroah-Hartman, leading Linux kernel maintainer, in a post to a Linux kernel mailing list on Wednesday.

 "If you wish to do work like this, I suggest you find a different community to run your experiments on, you are not welcome here."

-Kroah-Hartman then declared a ban on all future contributions from anyone at the University of Minnesota and his intention to revert all the poisoned commits that project participants tried to sneak into the Linux kernel.
+Kroah-Hartman then declared a ban on all future contributions from anyone at the University of Minnesota and his intention to revert all the poisoned commits that project participants sneaked into the Linux kernel.
 His bulk reversion plan affects 204 files, with 306 insertions and 826 deletions.

 Not cool, but...